 Besides income (as measured by per capita GDP), many other macroeconomic factors impact the migration decision.
 Accordingly, exchange rates directly affect relative prices abroad and, hence, purchasing power.
 A strong foreign currency (relative to the currency in the country of origin) will allow the money earned abroad to buy more back home, increasing the net benefit to migration.
 Conversely, a strong home currency will reduce the value of earnings abroad.
 Exchange rates operate through both wages and remittances in affecting the migration decision.

 As mentioned above, income volatility driven by business cycles (e.g. macroeconomic fluctuations) or changes in employment status can push migrants out of countries of origin or pull them into host countries.
 High unemployment in a country of origin may act as a push factor.
-In addition, migrants typically move to regions with low unemployment .
-Conversely, in times of economic recession, high unemployment rates in the host country deter migration, as evident in the 2007–2009 global financial crisis.
+In addition, migrants typically move to regions with low unemployment.
+Conversely, in times of economic recession, high unemployment rates in a host country deter migration, as evident in the 2007−2009 global financial crisis and the Covid pandemic in 2020.

 Many other non-economic factors may influence the decision to migrate as well.
-Recent work using measures of well-being (or happiness) have found a link between aggregate well-being and migrant flows.
-For example, fewer people move out of relatively unhappy countries as aggregate happiness levels increase in those countries .
+Measures of well-being (or happiness) are related to aggregate well-being and migrant flows.
+For example, fewer people move out of relatively unhappy countries as aggregate happiness levels increase.
 Optimism may also affect the migration decision: the net benefit of migration may seem larger for an optimistic person than for a pessimistic person.
 Researchers have found some evidence indicating that migrants tend to be more optimistic than non-migrants.

-Moreover, people’s innate ability, ambitions, or risk aversion likely form part of the migration decision.
-One could argue that ambitious people are more likely to migrate, while people who are risk averse may not be willing to gamble by migrating to a new country (the costs of migration may seem insurmountable to them).
+Moreover, people's innate ability, ambitions, or risk aversion likely form part of the migration decision.
+It could be argued that ambitious people are more likely to migrate, while people who are risk averse may not be willing to gamble by migrating to a new country (the costs of migration may seem insurmountable to them).
 However, many of these traits are unobservable in the data as they can be difficult to quantify.

-There are several factors that make migration more difficult; some of these factors reduce the net benefits of migration, while most directly increase the costs, thereby reducing the NPV of migration and the incentives to migrate.
+There are several factors that make migration more difficult; some of these factors reduce the net benefits of migration, while most directly increase the costs, thereby reducing the net present value (NPV) of migration and the incentives to migrate.

 Obviously, the direct economic costs of migration include the travel costs associated with the move.
 These generally depend on the distance traveled as airfare and other travel-related costs typically increase with distance.
-The gravity model of migration explicitly considers the role of distance in estimating migrant flows.
+The so-called gravity model of migration explicitly considers the role of distance in estimating migrant flows.
 In nearly every study where the gravity model is employed, distance is significantly and negatively correlated with migrant flows.
 In addition, people often have to pay significant fees for visas and resident permits to gain legal entry.
 Visa fees and costs for permits vary significantly across both origin and host countries.
+In addition to direct costs, there are indirect costs of migration.
+For example, the psychological costs of leaving family and friends back home likely reduce the likelihood of migration.

 In addition, migration is an uncertain endeavor, so people seek information about the potential host country.
 These information costs (e.g. time) can be high but are constantly decreasing due to technological progress.
 A potential migrant can now acquire better information about the availability of housing, jobs, and government benefits, for example, in advance of making the decision to migrate.
 Technological improvements thereby lower migration costs, which, in turn, increase migrant flows.

 Immigration policy plays a significant role in limiting the flow of international migrants.
 Some countries make it difficult for people to leave; however, more common is to restrict the number of people entering a country each year.
 When estimating the determinants of migration, it is important to control for host country immigration policy.
 Immigration policy can vary over time, so actual and/or expected changes in immigration policy impact the NPV of migration and alter the flow of migrants.
 The extent to which a country protects its borders and imposes its immigration policy is important; countries which are known to be relatively easy to enter may be more attractive to potential migrants.
-In contrast, when countries enforce their immigration policy (such as after a major recession), the costs of migrating may become sufficiently high to discourage migration.
-Currently, for example, the US continues to put an emphasis on border enforcement and deportation, making it more difficult to migrate to the US.
-As a result, those attempting to cross the border without a visa have seen the costs associated with paying a smuggler increase and may be forced to choose a more hazardous crossing point.
+In contrast, when countries tighten their immigration policies, the costs of migrating may become sufficiently high to discourage migration.
+For example, when the US puts an emphasis on border enforcement and deportation, it is more difficult to migrate to the US.
+Immigration policies may also alter the effect of push and pull factors; for example, policies that are more restrictive may prevent some people from migrating, even if income differentials are significant.

 In most theoretical models of migration, immigration policy serves as a proxy for migration costs.
 Countries with relaxed immigration policy will be less costly to move to, while countries with tight policy (i.e. well-enforced) will be more costly.
 Consider the extreme case in which no people are allowed to migrate—the costs of migration always exceed the benefits.
 For all other cases, a positive flow of migrants suggests that the net benefits of migration exceed the costs for some migrants.

 The characteristics of potential migrants have long been a central part of explaining who migrates and who does not.
-It is important to note that those who migrate for work purposes can be quite different than those who migrate for family reunification.
+It is important to note that those who migrate for work purposes can be quite different from those who migrate for family reunification or refugee/asylum status.
 Moreover, each migrant flow is unique in terms of the demographic characteristics, including age, gender, marital status, educational attainment, and so on.
 Labor migrants are often young, since they will have more time to realize the expected benefits of migration.
+Young migrants from neighboring countries are often attracted to destination countries with older populations indicating that demographic differences are important in explaining migration patterns .
 Historically, labor migrants were typically working-age men, but, increasingly, migrant flows consist of women and families in search of employment abroad (and in some cases joining families already in the host country).
 Marital status is also important, with married people typically being less likely to migrate on their own and more likely to return home sooner.

 The reasons driving the migration decision may be very different depending on the skill or education level of the migrant.
-In fact, there are important differences in the response of recent migrant flows on the basis of gender, country of origin, and skill level.
-For example, short-term income fluctuations pull less-educated male immigrants into the US, whereas long-term income trends push less-educated male immigrants out of their countries of origin .
-In addition, studies typically find that migrants are healthier than non-migrants in the origin country and natives in the host country , and migration rates are higher among people who speak the same language as the host country.
+In fact, there are important differences in the response of recent migrant flows on the basis of health and language.
+For example, studies typically find that migrants are healthier than non-migrants in the origin country and natives in the host country, and migration rates are higher among people who speak the same language as the host country.
+In fact, emigration rates are 14% to 20% higher among countries whose languages are linguistically similar compared to those that are linguistically distant .
 Speaking the same language and being healthier may lower migration costs since the transitions into the culture and work are easier.

 When countries are different from one another in terms of regulations and political situations, the costs of migrating between those countries could be quite high and may reduce the NPV of migration.
 Moreover, worsening political conditions abroad and/or improving conditions at home can reduce the incentive to migrate.
-Significant differences in the political conditions between countries may partially explain why people do not migrate between them.
+Significant differences in the political conditions and human rights between countries may partially explain why people do not migrate between them.
+For example, women in countries with very few rights for women may not be able to leave without the permission of their husband or father.
+Women in these countries experience bad labor market outcomes so may not be able to afford to migrate, even if allowed.
+As women's rights improve, female migration often increases.

 While political and environmental factors can act as hurdles to migration, they can also serve as push and pull factors.
 Complicated political circumstances that create uncertainty in the origin country can serve as a push factor, while countries that are well-functioning democratic societies may attract new migrants, thereby increasing the benefits of migration.
 Push factors related to a country's political situation include war, oppression, corruption, crime, or discrimination, while pull factors consist of established property rights, law and order, and freedom.
 Measures of political freedom produced by the Heritage Foundation, for example, are often included in empirical analyses and are found to be important predictors of migrant flows .

-War has been among the leading causes of large migrant flows historically.
+War has been among the leading causes of large migrant flows historically, as recently evident in Syria and Ukraine.
 Repressive political regimes often drive people to leave their home country for fear of persecution, increasing the NPV of migration.
 Corruption often increases the cost of doing business, so many people who do not want to participate in bribery are pushed out of their (corrupt) origin country and pulled into a country with well-established property rights and rule of law.
-In addition, civil wars, upheavals, and human rights violations are well-documented push factors .
+In addition, civil wars, upheavals, and human rights violations are well-documented push factors.

-Push and pull factors affect the NPV calculation for all migrants, whether they are legal or illegal, low-skilled or high-skilled, young or old.
+Push and pull factors affect the NPV calculation for all migrants, whether they are legal or illegal, low skilled or high skilled, young or old.
 It is important to note that some factors play bigger roles for certain migrant groups because of immigration policy.
 For example, if a country admits migrants based primarily on family preferences, the pull factor of family may matter a lot for legal migrants.
-Meanwhile, economic conditions may matter more for illegal migrants.
+Meanwhile, economic conditions may matter more for illegal migrants but are less important for refugees and asylum seekers.
 In many countries, illegal migrants enter mainly to work, while legal migrants enter for a wider variety of reasons, including family ties.
 Regardless of their legal status, low-skilled and high-skilled workers alike are affected by the push and pull of relative economic conditions.
 However, high-skilled workers may have more resources to cover the costs associated with migration since they are likely to have higher household income.

 In addition, the timing of migration is important.
 In thinking through the net benefits of migration, an individual or household may decide to move abroad and have plans to return home at a certain point in time once they have maximized the benefits of living abroad, especially if they left family behind in the country of origin.